Friday, 18 June 2010

 According to legend, they represented the miller’s four daughters, some of whom were evidently bigger and burlier than others.

-By the time we returned over the footbridge, it was raining.
+To continue our journey we had to return over the footbridge, and by that time it was raining.
 We followed the GR up a small road to the D408 and stayed on the bitumen when the GR turned off soon after.
 The track looked like a trench on the Somme.

 Our road was quiet and we could see the Gélise across the fields.
 In former times there were over 200 flour mills in this wide river valley, such was the amount of wheat being grown.

-One of the few remnants of this industry was the fortified farm of Cauderone, which we saw in the distance.
+One of the few remnants of this industry was the fortified farm of Cauderoue, which we saw in the distance.

-Beyond the river rose a dense forest – the edge of what used to be a the treeless plain of the Landes, but is now one enormous forestry project.
+Beyond the farm rose a dense forest – the edge of what used to be a the treeless area of the Landes, but is now one enormous forestry project.